Dhamster11/triangle-surface-vectorizer/README.md

 - the image usually remains usable
 - but local detail may be simplified or unevenly approximated
+- better quality often requires a much larger triangle budget
+- disabling progress-stall stopping may help on difficult scenes

-This is mainly due to the current **RMSE-based optimization**, which does not fully capture perceptual texture importance.
+This is mainly due to the current optimization strategy, which still spends budget inefficiently in some highly detailed regions.

 ## ✅ Where it works best